Goa : A Lesson in Life. Chapter 15 : Old Goa

 Over the road by the tourist information and coach stop was a another attraction of sorts.
 I had time to kill so I ventured in to hurriedly catch the tail end of a group of tourists on some sort of light-hearted, guided tour on the history of Jesus himself.
 This was, in essence, a nativity play of corridors and tacky displays ,complete with inns, stables, wise-men etc etc, hilariously culminating in an image of the man himself dramatically beamed by projector onto the wall above us.
 To wide-eyed gasps from audience, I recognized the image as Robert Powell in his 1977 role as Jesus of Nazareth, sniggering under my breath.
 I don’t think anyone else got the joke.

-2 responses to “Goa : A Lesson in Life.
+2 thoughts on “Goa : A Lesson in Life.
 Chapter 15 : Old Goa”